Killed U.S. Troops & Civilian Totals

 Compare related Campaign & Expeditionary OPS

 USContraWar research establishes the January 22, 1985 plane crash killed all 21 U.S. troops on board.
 Only 13 are reported in the Defense Casualty Analysis System’s website.
+Some reports have claimed that 26 Service Members were on this aircraft.
 These figures should be changed to reflect the actual numbers in honor of the families and the killed.
+Six of these Americans remain Missing In Action.

 Here are the names of all 21: